shy-neon/Favman/README.md

-**Starting from 4.5 newer releases of favtool are only distributed via patreon**
+**Starting from 4.5 newer releases of favman are only distributed via patreon**

 DOWNLOAD: https://www.patreon.com/shyneon/shop/favman-4-5-patreon-edition-320523